tomw1808/mkdocs-shadcn/mkdocs/reference/code.md

 ## Implementation Details

-The code highlighting is implemented using:
+The code highlighting and features are implemented using:

-1. rehype-pretty-code for syntax highlighting
+1. Code Hike's built-in syntax highlighter
-2. GitHub's light and dark themes for consistent styling
+2. React Server Components for optimal performance
-3. Copy-to-clipboard functionality
+3. Built-in copy-to-clipboard functionality
-4. Automatic line number generation
-5. Support for line highlighting and block titles
+4. Support for annotations and focus highlighting
+5. Automatic theme switching based on system preferences

-The code blocks are processed during build time, ensuring fast page loads and consistent rendering across all browsers.
+Code blocks are processed during build time using Code Hike's MDX plugins (`remarkCodeHike` and `recmaCodeHike`), ensuring fast page loads and consistent rendering across all browsers.

+For more advanced features and customization options, refer to the [Code Hike documentation](https://codehike.org/docs).